MinyFramework/Miny-Annotation/README.md

  * `contains($tag, $value)` checks if `$value` is present in the argument list of the annotation
  * `containsAll($tag, $value_array)` checks if each member of `$value_array` is present
  * `getDescription()` returns the description part of the comment

+If a tag is not found, an `OutOfBoundsException` is thrown.

 Comment syntax
 --------